afirstenberg/multivocal/README.md

 # multivocal
-A node.js library to assist with building best practice, configuration driven, Actions for the Google Assistant.
+A node.js library to assist with building best practice, configuration driven, Actions for the Google Assistant and webhooks for Dialogflow.

 *(This README is a work in progress, although it documents much of the platform, there are gaps.
 The intent is to have it completed